stub42/pytz/src/README.txt

 pytz brings the Olson tz database into Python.
 This library allows accurate and cross platform timezone calculations using Python 2.4 or higher.
-It also solves the issue of ambiguous times at the end of daylight savings, which you can read more about in the Python Library Reference (``datetime.tzinfo``).
+It also solves the issue of ambiguous times at the end of daylight saving time, which you can read more about in the Python Library Reference (``datetime.tzinfo``).

 Almost all of the Olson timezones are supported.